 Finding the cost of your electricity bills soaring?
 Changing your bulbs is one way of saving money.
 But how much do LED bulbs save in cash?

-Do you remember the old energy saving light bulbs (also known as Compact Fluorescent Lightbulbs)?
+Do you remember the old energy saving light bulbs (also known as the rather catchy Compact Fluorescent Lightbulbs)?

 What’s the alternative?

 Well, try an LED bulb.
 These are incredibly efficient and no longer expensive as prices have come down drastically over the last couple of years.
 Plus, no longer do you have to plan in advance when you may want to see something in your room!

 The reason LED bulbs are so efficient compared to other bulbs is that they lose very little heat.
 Traditional (or incandescent) light bulbs convert less than 5% of their energy to light.
 The rest is lost in heat.

 Because they produce so little in heat, it means you can touch LED bulbs after they have been on without losing your skin and swearing.
 And this is especially ideal if you have a bedroom with a tall bed and a young son who seems more attracted to bulbs than a moth!
 You know who you are…

 What do I look for in LED bulbs?